Features

 1. It sends a GET HTTP request that loads the calendar data in JSON format.
 It sends the visibleStart() date as start query string parameter and visibleEnd() date as end query string parameter.

-2. It assigns the data to dp.events.list.
+2. It assigns the data to calendar.events.list.

-3. It updates the calendar using dp.update().
+3. It updates the calendar using calendar.update().

 4. You can configure the HTTP method ("POST" | "GET") using eventsLoadMethod property